Cost Savings

 Natural Gas, Electricity or Solar: what’s the best for your home?

-Most Australian homes have choose between grid electricity, natural gas and solar for their energy needs, but what is the find the best option for your home?
+Most Australian homes choose between grid electricity, natural gas and solar for their energy needs, but what is the find the best option for your home?
 Our Savings Calculator shows typical cost savings for natural gas appliances over electric, but each home is different, so we have identified some of the key issues to consider when you are looking at your energy options.

 Appliance Purchase Costs